instructor-ai/instructor/docs/examples/index.md

 In this section, you will find examples demonstrating different aspects of our project's functionality.

+- [Classfying Text](classification.md): Doing single and multi class prediction using enums.

 - [Segmented Search](search.md): Learn how to perform segmented search using a multi task definition using function calling

 - [One shot Query Planning](planning-tasks.md): Explore how to plan and decompose a complex query into multiple subqueries in a single request.